Managing user permissions and roles

 Groups can be used to manage a collection of users, e.g. a team of testers, geographical teams or users that belong to a specific client or customer.
 You can define and configure groups under Administration > Users & Roles.

-You can also specify and override the access for specific projects.
+You can specify and override users’ global roles within each project.
 To do this, just edit a project in the administration area and select the Access tab.

 There are two things you can do here: you can specify the Default Access for the project and you can assign access for specific users or groups.
 The Default Access is used for all users and groups that don’t override the project access.